Adam Levine Divides Fans With A Very Surprising New Look On ‘The Voice’

 “I may be jealous of Adam for a lot of things, but that catastrophe on top of his head is not one of them.
 No,” Blake then added, making it pretty clear that he’s not the biggest fan of his friend’s lighter hue.

-Shelton continued to poke fun at his co-star on the show by putting a bleach blonde wig on his head before hilariously comparing Levine’s hair to Anderson Cooper’s and to that of TV chef Guy Fieri.
+Shelton continued to poke fun at his co-star on the show by putting a bleach blonde wig on his head before hilariously comparing Levine’s hair to Anderson Cooper’s and TV chef Guy Fieri’s.